-While the course examines several religious traditions, Catholic belief, practice and history are included as particular areas of study.
+While the course examines several religious traditions, Catholic belief, practice, and history are included as particular areas of study.

-A Religion course is compulsory for all students at St Mary's.
+A Religion course is compulsory for all students.
 This course contributes to an ATAR and therefore is suitable for students who are pursuing this pattern of study and are committed to using Studies of Religion for their ATAR.
 This course is recommended for those students studying one Extension course (e.g. Extension I English).